Youssef530245/vbs-noise-script-/README.md

 # vbs-noise-scripts

-- this script just for jocking with some one use windows os he will think that his device have been hacked .
+- this script just for jocking with some one use windows os he will think that his device have been hacked.

 - what is happen when he click on the file name mycomputer.vbs his pc will automatic open text file on the screen and the keyboad will write " hi your pc has been hacked "